jartigag/ttymetracker/README.md

 13 tareas completadas
 Marcar como completada la tarea nº:
 ```
-so you can know at a glance which tasks you've spent time on,
+so now you can know at a glance when did you do any task and how much did it take you.
-and easily mark pending tasks as completed (that action will also be registered on your logbook).
+in addition, you can easily mark pending tasks as completed (that action will also be registered on your logbook).